thieflord06/ClearSky/README.md

 run: python setup.py --create-db

-run: python setup.py --generate-test-data (only needed for blocklists data to show)
+run: python setup.py --generate-test-data (only needed for blocklists data to show, will take a couple of minutes)

 \
 Deploy application: